JorrieB/Boids/README.md

     return CGPoint(x: alignmentVector.x / ALIGNMENT, y: alignmentVector.y / ALIGNMENT)

 Congratulations!
 You've created swarm intelligence!
-The coolest part aboud the boid AI is that you can add to it.
-Boids this simple are really only good for basic behaviors, but more complex

-###Where to go from here
-Congratulations!
-The coolest part of swarm intellignece
+Though this is a very basic boid, it is easy to imagine how you could add more complex behavior.
+For instance, you could have the boids avoid the user's touch by simply adding a method by which boids search for touch, then steer directly away from it.
+However, boids aren't just good for modeling movement; their applications can be far more abstract.
+An example is [this](http://www.gamasutra.com/view/feature/1815/modeling_opinion_flow_in_humans_.php) Gamasutra article, which describes how boids algorithms can be used to model social networks.
+In truth, boids can be used to model any situation where there exist independent agents working under a set of well-defined rules.
+Now go out and find them!